 Setting up an Arch Network Project

-This guide walks you through creating your first Arch Network project using the arch-cli tool.
-You'll learn how to set up, build, and deploy a "Hello World" program to the Arch Network.
+This guide walks you through creating your first Arch Network project.
+You'll learn how to set up, build, and deploy a "Hello World" program to the Arch Network using the Arch Network CLI tool.

 Prerequisites